ATTMOS/AFFDOWS/docs/source/user/about.rst

 **Contact & Feedback**:

-For any comments, queries, or issues, you can reach out to us via:

-	•	Email: `affdo@attmosdiscovery.com <affdo@attmosdiscovery.com>`_
-	•	GitHub: `AFFDOWS Issues or Discussions <https://github.com/ATTMOS/AFFDOWS>`_
+For issues and comments please visit the `AFFDOWS Issues or Discussions <https://github.com/ATTMOS/AFFDOWS>`_ page of the GitHub repository.
+For other questions, contact ATTMOS via `info@attmosdiscovery.com <info@attmosdiscovery.com>`_.

-We appreciate your feedback as it helps improve the tool and the service we offer.

 .. image:: images/funding.png